adi518/vue-facebook-login/README.md

 - Added test coverage. 🧪
 - Added `idle` field to `scope`.
 - Added new prop `logoClass` for manipulating logo style easily.
+- Added new prop `textClass` for manipulating text style easily.
+- Added new prop `loaderClass` for manipulating loader style easily.
-- Added new prop `useAlternateLogo`, enabling an alternative logo from [Iconmonstr](https://iconmonstr.com/facebook-1-svg/) (this will bring back `v1.x` logo).
+- Added new prop `useAltLogo`, enabling an alternative logo from [Iconmonstr](https://iconmonstr.com/facebook-1-svg/) (this will bring back `v1.x` logo).
 - Fixed `disabled` state when `app-id` is not provided.
-- Updated CSS to be slightly leaner.
+- Updated styled with leaner CSS.
 - Updated all slots to [scoped-slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).
 - Updated error slot to appear on all errors.
 You can pick up the error object from `scope` and customize further.
 - Updated labels to comply better with [Facebook guidelines](https://developers.facebook.com/docs/facebook-login/userexperience/#buttondesign).